Virtual Reality, Interaction and Haptics

-If you are trying to get a robot to move something, you may need to know how much force to apply, so you need to get so called force feedback.
+If you are trying to get a robot to move something, you may need to know how much force to apply, so you need to get force-feedback.

-When we pick up an egg for instance, we need to grip it sufficiently strongly that it does not fall from our fingers, but if we press too strongly it breaks.
-In fact our finger tips have sensitive sensors and without knowing it we press sufficiently hard that the egg does not quite slip.
+When we pick up an egg for instance, we need to grip it sufficiently firmly that it does not fall from our fingers, but if we press too hard, it breaks.
+Our finger tips have sensitive sensors and without realising, we just know how to grip sufficiently firmly so that the egg does not quite slip.
 This is a feedback process.

-Haptic devices are ones which generate information to you about what a (potentially imaginary) object feels like, or how the object reacts when you push at it.
-Often these devices look a bit like a robot arm – and you hold the device and it moves subtly giving your finger tips the sensation of feeling a surface say.
-Or the device pushes back at you, so you can feel force.
+Haptic devices are ones which generate information about what a (potentially imaginary) object feels like, or how the object reacts when you push at it.
+Often these devices look a bit like a robot arm – you hold the device and it moves subtly giving your finger tips the sensation of feeling a surface, for example.
+Or the device pushes back at you, so you can feel a force.

 © University of Reading